 - Educational history: Submit an unofficial copy of your transcripts from your current undergraduate institution.

 - Recommendation from a college advisor or work/internship supervisor: Submit the name and contact information for your recommender.
 The recommender will submit a short letter to recommend you for the program.
-A recommender can be an academic advisor, professor, or a current/previous supervisor.
+A recommender can be an academic advisor, professor, or a current/previous supervisor who can evaluate your leadership abilities.
+We will ask your recommender to write about a time when you stepped up to take responsibility for yourself, for someone else, or for a group of people, and what the outcome was.

 - Essays: Submit responses to two short essays.
 Your answers for both essay questions may not exceed 450 words (in total).
 You have two options for your second essay.